-20.01.070 Effect of this title on approved development permits, development permits currently being processed, and new applications for development permits.
+1.07 Effects of this title on development permit.

-20.01.080 Interpretation of language.
+1.08 Interpretation of language.

-20.01.090 Similar use determination.

-20.01.100 Right to farm.
+1.09 Right to farm.

+1.10 Aircraft Operations Rights (reserved)

-20.01.110 Enforcement authority.
+1.11 Enforcement authority.

-20.01.010 Title.
+1.12 Appeals (reserved)

+1.13 Land Use Definitions

+1.14 Measurements, Construction, and Code Definitions

-This title shall be known and may be cited in all proceedings as the “Douglas County Development Code”.
-(Ord.
-763, 1996; Ord.
-390, 1981; Ord.
-167, 1968)
+1.01 TitleThis title shall be known and may be cited in all proceedings as the “Douglas County Development Code”.

+1.02 Effective Date

+This title, adopted to implement the Douglas County Master Plan, became effective on xxxxxx, xx, xxxx.
+(Ordinance XX-XXX).

-20.01.020 Purpose.
+1.03 Purpose.

-The board of county commissioners finds and declares that this title is adopted to promote the public interest, health, safety, morals, convenience and general welfare; to reduce traffic congestion and hazards in the streets; to preserve recognized values of historic and community appearance, charm and character; to provide light and air for all buildings; to safeguard and enhance property values; to avoid undesirable concentrations of population; to prevent overcrowding of land; to facilitate adequate provision of transportation, water, sewage, schools, park and other facilities and services; and to provide the economic and social advantages gained from a comprehensively planned use of land resources.
-(Ord.
-763, 1996; Ord.
-641, 1994; Ord.
+The board of county commissioners declares that this title is adopted to promote public welfare by ensuring health, safety,and convenience; reducing traffic congestion; preserving historic and communitycharacter by providing light and air for buildings; protecting property values; preventing overcrowding ; and to supporting essential infrastructure and services.
+It aims to achieve economic and social benefits through comprehensive land use planning.
+This title has been combined into one ordinance for the purpose of maintaining consistency, shortening the overall length of the document, and to improve user-friendliness for the end users.

-495, 1989; Ord.
-353, 1980; Ord.
-167, 1968)

-20.01.030 Conformance with master plan.
+1.04 Conformance with master plan.

 This title and the official zoning map of the county, as adopted, are declared to conform to the master plan of the county pursuant to the provisions of chapter 278, NRS.
-(Ord.
-763, 1996; Ord.
-641, 1994; Ord.
-167, 1968)

-20.01.040 Enactment.

-To promulgate the Douglas County Master Plan, this title is adopted and made effective as of November 21, 1996, Ordinance 96-763, and as amended by Ordinance 984 effective October 25, 2001.
-(Ord.
-984, 2001; Ord.
-763, 1996; Ord.
-641, 1994; Ord.

-353, 1980; Ord.
-167, 1968)

-20.01.050 Interpretation, conflict and severability.
+1.05 Interpretation, conflict and severability.